peteroupc/peteroupc.github.io/randomfunc.md

 - generating `newDate = RNDINTRANGE(date1, date2)` or `newDate = RNDNUMRANGE(date1, date2)`, respectively, and
 - converting `newDate` to a date/time.

-If either input date/time generated as the random date, but that is not desired, the process just given can be repeated until such a date/time is not generated this way.
+If either input date/time was generated as the random date, but that is not desired, the process just given can be repeated until such a date/time is not generated this way.

 <a id=Generating_Random_Numbers_in_Sorted_Order></a>
 ### Generating Random Numbers in Sorted Order